jnaidu/IoTGitBook/attribute_type.md

 /attributeTypes/{attributeTypeId}/tags/{tag}
 ```
 ## POST: ACTIVATE ATTRIBUTE TYPE
 Activates the attribute type template.
 Invoking this on an active attribute type has no effect.
-Attribute type has to be active before use.
+Attribute type must be active before use.

 URI: /attributeTypes/{attributeTypeId}/tasks/activate